Mechanical Engineering BEng

 From day one, your personal tutor will be your regular point of contact for both pastoral and academic support throughout your studies.
 The small group academic tutorial system strengthens the student-tutor bond and helps you to develop as an independent learner.

-Our excellent ‘student voice’ is consistently recognised and rated highly in the National Student Survey (NSS).
-Students are encouraged to be involved and have a say in their own education and to work together with staff to improve their mechanical engineering programmes.
+We build a culture of collaborative learning where our excellent ‘student voice’ is consistently recognised and rated highly in the National Student Survey (NSS).
+Students are encouraged to be involved, have a say in their own education, and work together with staff to improve their mechanical engineering programmes.

 'Learning by doing' is the reason The Diamond was built.
 Dedicated to engineering, with a focus on developing practical engineering skills, this is where you’ll apply the theory you learn in lectures – consolidating your understanding alongside students from other disciplines, and beyond the bounds of the curriculum.